hackc4t/tryhackme-journey/README.md

 | Name              | Difficulty | Date              | Link                        |
 |-------------------|------------|-------------------|-----------------------------|
 | Security Engineer | Beginner   | October 16, 2025  | https://tryhackme.com/paths |

 ---

+## 💡 Feedback / Corrections

+If you find any mistakes, unclear explanations, or have suggestions regarding the content of this repository, feel free to create an **[Issue](https://github.com/username/repo/issues)** here.

+Your feedback is highly appreciated and will help improve this documentation!

+---